daormar/thot/README.md

      $ make
      $ make install

-NOTE: the installation directory can be the same directory where the Thot package was decompressed.
+The installation directory can be the same directory where the Thot package was decompressed.

-In order to build and use Thot on Windows platforms, the linux-like environment called Cygwin must be downloaded and installed previously.

 See "INSTALL" file for more information.

+IMPORTANT NOTE: if Thot is being installed in a PBS cluster (a cluster providing `qsub` and other related tools), it is important that the `configure` script is executed in the main cluster node, so as to properly detect the cluster configuration (do not execute it in an interactive session).

 Installation Including the CasMaCat Workbench
 ---------------------------------------------